Dual Enrollment Program

 Completing an application for admission by the priority deadline guarantees priority registration for college classes.
 Priority registration is a great benefit to students that wish to tailor their class schedules with high school or extracurricular activities.

-Please note the last test we will accept for our March deadline is the February ACT.
+Please note the last test we will accept for our April deadline is the March SAT.

 DUAL ENROLLMENT ADMISSIONS REQUIREMENTS